We are very fortunate to have the following facilitators join us (arranged alphabetically):

 Uneven Earth

 Areas of Specialization: Degrowth; urban social movements; ecological thought; the effect of gentrification on food access of marginalized communities; history and political economy of food banks in Canada; urban geography; urban political ecology; ecological economics; and food studies.
-Seminar: Why the Left Needs Degrowth; Making Degrowth Real
+Seminars: Why the Left Needs Degrowth; Making Degrowth Real

 Glenn Wallis